Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A database is running on an Amazon RDS Multi-AZ DB instance.
 A recent security audit found the database to be out of compliance because it was not encrypted.
 Which approach will resolve the encryption requirement?

-- [ ] Configure encryption on the existing DB instance.
-Take a snapshot of the DB instance.
-Encrypt the snapshot.
-Restore the snapshot to the same DB instance.
+- [ ] Log in to the RDS console and select the encryption box to encrypt the database.
-- [ ] Ecrypt the standby replica in a secondary Availability Zone.
-Promote the standby replica to the primary DB instance.
+- [ ] Create a new encrypted Amazon EBS volume and attach it to the instance.
-- [ ] Take a snapshot of the DB instance.
-Copy and encrypt the snapshot.
-Create a new DB instance by restoring the encrypted copy.
+- [ ] Encrypt the standby replica in the secondary Availability Zone and promote it to the primary instance.
 - [x] Take a snapshot of the RDS instance, copy and encrypt the snapshot, and then restore to the new RDS instance.

 ### A SysOps administrator receives an alert from Amazon GuardDuty about suspicious network activity on an Amazon FC2 instance.
 The GuardDuty finding lists a new external IP address as a traffic destination.
 The SysOps administrator does not recognize the external IP address.
 The SysOps administrator must block traffic to the external IP address that GuardDuty identified Which solution will meet this requirement?